Who may donate to the Willed Body Program?

 What is the enrollment process?

 Please click here to go to our enrollment page.
 Once your enrollment is accepted, you will receive a Body Donor Card indicating your arrangements to donate your body for medical education and training.
-Please sign your card and carry it with you, as it lists the phone number to call in the event of your death.
+Please carry it with you, as it lists the phone number to call in the event of your death.
 Please allow four weeks for processing and receipt of your donor card.